 Then, cook in the oven and serve in the shells.

-Wine Pair:Savour the snails of Burgundy pairing with the prestigious white wines from the Burgundy wine region.
-Meursault, Corton-Charlemagne, Chassagne-Montrachet and so on.
+Wine Pair:Savour the snails of Burgundy paired with the prestigious white wines from the Burgundy wine region: Meursault, Corton-Charlemagne, Chassagne-Montrachet, and so on.

 Oeuf Meurette comprises poached eggs served with garlic bread toast and the red wine sauce meurette.
 The sauce is made up of red wine, bacon strip, onions and shallots sauté in butter.